Karthikeyan-alp/FaceRecognition/README.md

             cd haarcascades

             wget (** Right click on the haarcascdes.xml file and copy the path from browser and paste it and hit Enter **)

+  ## CHECKING HAARCASCADES

+   Now we are going to check the Haarcascades with some code.Now open the python idle and type the following code from https://github.com/Karthikeyan-alp/FaceRecognition/blob/master/face.py
+   After finish the coding save it and open the Terminal window.type the following code to run the file.

+             cd

+             source ~/.profile

+             workon cv

+             python3 face.py

+   It will open the camera and put the box around our face.press ESC to stop the live video.